Updated April 20, 2021

 - Machine wash inside-out in cold water with like colors

-- Use powder detergent instead of liquid detergent
+- Use a powder laundry detergent such as Vapor Fresh® Laundry Detergent Powder instead of liquid detergents

 - Avoid the dryer if possible, tumble dry low if necessary

 - Do not use bleach

 - Do not use dryer sheets or fabric softener